dvgica/arrivals/README.md

 ## Usage

-Arrivals functionality is provided via Akka HTTP `Route`s available in `AuthProxyRoutes`, `ProxyRoutes`, and `AggregatorRoutes`.
-Other lower-level `Directive`s are also available.
+### Example Application

-A basic example of using Arrivals is available in [arrivals-example](https://github.com/PagerDuty/arrivals/blob/master/arrivals-example/src/main/scala/com/pagerduty/arrivals/example/ExampleApp.scala).
+For the impatient, an example API Gateway using Arrivals is available in [arrivals-example](https://github.com/PagerDuty/arrivals/blob/master/arrivals-example/src/main/scala/com/pagerduty/arrivals/example/ExampleApp.scala).
 The example can be run by cloning this repository and running `sbt arrivalsExample/run`.
 Try the following URLs:

 - http://localhost:8080/cats
 - http://localhost:8080/dogs
 - http://localhost:8080/dogs?username=rex
 - http://localhost:8080/all?username=rex

-More docs to come.
+For more details on what's happening, keep reading.

-## Artifacts
+### Installation

-All artifacts are published with the `com.pagerduty` `groupId` and are available at the PagerDuty Bintray OSS repository.
+All artifacts are available at the PagerDuty Bintray OSS repository.

 Add the PD Bintray to your resolvers with the following: